nbusired/RSMC_Tokyo_tc_track_data_extract/README.md

-# RSMC_Tokyo_track
+The python code will convert the RSMC Tokyo Best track raw data into a user-readable format.
+It writes a typhoon or tropical cyclone's date, latitude, longitude, pressure, and wind speed variables in CSV format.
-The code will convert the RSMC Tokyo Best track data into a user-readable format.
-It writes a typhoon's date, latitude, longitude, pressure, and wind speed variables in CSV format.
+Users who want to use this code primarily download the RSMC Tokyo raw data from the website (link below) into a CSV format with comma delimiter settings and run the code.
+Users must give the cyclone’s name (e.g. Hinnamnor) and the CSV file as input to get the output file.

-Users who want to use this code primarily copy the RSMC Tokyo best track dataset directly from the website into a CSV file with comma delimiter settings and then run this code.
-The code primarily asks for the typhoon or tropical cyclone name and the CSV file name as input to this code.
+The RSMC Tokyo website

-The RSMC Tokyo Best track data can be found in the below link https://www.jma.go.jp/jma/jma-eng/jma-center/rsmc-hp-pub-eg/RSMC_HP.htm
+https://www.jma.go.jp/jma/jma-eng/jma-center/rsmc-hp-pub-eg/RSMC_HP.htm